colbyfayock/space-jelly-store-workshop/lessons/03 - Add and Configure Products in the Stripe Dashboard for an Online Store/README.md

 We'll learn where we can find the product management page and actually add new products to Stripe.
 We'll then configure those products with the same details we used in [Lesson 02](https://github.com/colbyfayock/space-jelly-store-workshop/tree/main/lessons/02%20-%20Add%20a%20Grid%20of%20Products%20with%20Images%20to%20a%20Next.js%20React%20App) including the images and title.

-> 👋 **Hey!
-Quick Note**
->
-> For this lesson, we'll be working inside of the Stripe dashboard.
-There will be no code changes for these exercises.

 ## Objectives
 * Locate Products in Stripe dashboard
 * Walk through adding new products